ervikrant06/ervikrant06.github.io/_posts/2018-07-08-Kubernetes-POD-Service.md

 KUBE-SVC-YLBSDKPE6MPDDRVY  tcp  --  anywhere             anywhere             /* default/helloworld-service: */ tcp dpt:31382
 ~~~

-check the rules present in KUBE-SVC-YLBSDKPE6MPDDRVY, and it's pointing to another chain which is the same chain which we checked while seeing the traffic within K8 setup.
+Check the rules present in KUBE-SVC-YLBSDKPE6MPDDRVY, and it's pointing to another chain which is the same chain which we checked while seeing the traffic within K8 setup.

 ~~~
 # iptables -t nat -L KUBE-MARK-MASQ